ismatfarjana/All-about-kubernetes/README.md

 ## Ans:

-Kubernete is a tool for running diferent containes togather.
+Kubernetes is a tool for running diferent containes togather.

 Kubernete automaticaly: